Yet Another Gender Reveal Party Ends In Disaster — This Time A Plane Crash In Texas

 As gender reveal parties grow more and more audacious, they are somehow getting more dangerous, too.
 Take, for instance, a stunt that ended with a plane crash in rural Texas.

-The elaborate gender reveal, planned by a friend of the expecting parents, took place in early September in Turkey, TX, about 100 miles from Amarillo.
-The plan was to spill gallons of pink water from a small plane (the water was colored in accordance with the baby’s sex).
+The elaborate gender reveal, planned by a friend of the expecting parents, took place in early September in Turkey, Texas, about 100 miles from Amarillo.
+The plan was to spill gallons of pink water from a small plane (the water was coloured in accordance with the baby’s sex).

 But the pilot flew too low to be safe mid-stunt, and the plane immediately stalled after dumping out the water, CNN reports.
 It then crashed into the ground.